xamberl/DFT-raMO/docs/src/IrIn3.md

   - [113]
   - [114]
 ```
-As before, the description of the LCAO sites file is given in the [Usage] section.
+As before, the description of the LCAO sites file is given in the [Usage](usage.md) section.

-The `lcao2.yaml` file contains reconstructions with different orientations
+Note that `lcao2.yaml` file contains reconstructions with different orientations (px is positive).

 The `step3.yaml` file contains the information for the LCAO reconstruction, and references both
 `lcao1.yaml` and `lcao2.yaml` for each run.
 Its contents are below: